Activity from matroids to rooted trees and beyond: Some background and motivating results

 \subsection{Activity of NBC sets}

-Given a matroid $M$ on an ordered set $E$, an element $e$ is exteriorly (respectively interiorly) active relative to a base $B$ if $e$ is the smallest element of the fundamental circuit $C(B,e)$ (respectively cocircuit $C^*(B,e)$) \cite{LasVergnas}.
+Given a matroid $M$ on an ordered set $E$, an element $e$ is exteriorly (respectively, interiorly) active relative to a base $B$ if $e$ is the smallest element of the fundamental circuit $C(B,e)$ (respectively, cocircuit $C^*(B,e)$) \cite{LasVergnas}.
 We use $\iota (B)$ and $\epsilon (B)$ to denote the sets of interiorly and exteriorly active elements of a base $B$, and use $|\iota (B)|$ and $|\epsilon (B)|$ to denote the cardinality of those sets (these two cardinalities are called the \emph{interior} and \emph{exterior activity numbers}).
-These definitions were introduced by Tutte for graphs and extended by Crapo to matroids.
+These definitions were introduced by Tutte for graphs and extended by Crapo \cite{Crapo} to matroids.
 The activity numbers give a formula for the Tutte polynomial:

-The NBC bases are exactly those of exterior activity \textsf{0}.
-The activity of an NBC basis then means only its interior activity.
+The \emph{NBC bases} are exactly those of exterior activity \textsf{0}.
+The activity of an NBC basis means only its interior activity.
+Any subset of an NBC basis is called \emph{NBC set}.
 The following classic partition theorem is at the origin of our definition of a generalized activity.
 For simplicity, in this paper, when we refer to an activity number we mean the interior activity number.

-\begin{theorem}[\cite{CFM}] Let $M$ be a matroid on a linearly ordered set $E$ and let $\mathcal I$ be the set of all independent sets.
+\begin{theorem}[\cite{Bjorner}] Let $M$ be a matroid on a linearly ordered set $E$ and let $\mathcal I$ be the set of all independent sets.
 Then:

 \begin{enumerate} \item Every independent set $I $ of $M$ can be uniquely written in the form $I = B \setminus Y$ for some basis $B$ and some subset $Y \subset \iota(B)$.
 Equivalently, the intervals $[B \setminus \iota(B), B]$, form a partition of the set $\mathcal I$.